-6. Some states require that particular types of practitioners be supervised when delivering specific forms of health care.
-If the state requires that a practitioner be supervised by an individual holding a license or certification within this state, Section (5)(b) permits the supervisor to meet this requirement for licensure through registration under Section 6.

-7. Some states have enacted corporate practice of medicine laws that require that entities providing health care within the state be controlled by individuals holding licenses within the state and/or have medical directors who are licensed within the state.
-Just as registration under section 6 would permit out-of-state practitioners to provide health care via telehealth, but not inperson health care within the state, section 5(c) permits registration under section 6 to meet any licensure requirements applicable to those holding the specified roles within the entity, but only if the health care the entity delivers within the state consists only of telehealth services.

-Section 6.
-Board Registration of Out-of-State Practitioner

-42 (a) A board established under [cite to relevant state statutes] shall register, for the purpose of providing telehealth services in this state, an out-of-state practitioner not licensed, certified, or

-1 otherwise authorized to provide health care in this state, if the practitioner: 2 (1) submits a completed application in the form prescribed by the registering 3 board; 4 (2) holds an active, unrestricted license or certification in another state that is 5 substantially similar to a license or certification issued by the registering board to provide health 6 care; 7 (3) is not subject to a pending disciplinary investigation or action by a board; 8 (4) has not been the subject of disciplinary action by a board during the [five]- 9 year period immediately before submitting the application, other than an action relating to a fee 10 payment or continuing education requirement addressed to the satisfaction of the board that took 11 the disciplinary action; 12 (5) never has been subject to a disciplinary investigation or action that the 13 registering board determines would be a basis for denying a license or certification in this state; 14 (6) consents to personal jurisdiction in this state; 15 (7) appoints a [registered][statutory] agent for service of process in this state [in 16 accordance with other law of this state] and identifies the agent in the form prescribed by the 17 registering board; 18 (8) has professional liability insurance that includes coverage for telehealth 19 services provided to patients located in this state, in an amount equal to or greater than the 20 requirement for a practitioner providing the same services in this state; and 21 (9) pays the registration fee under subsection (c).
-22 (b) A registering board shall create the application for registration and form for 23 identifying agents that section 6(a) requires.
+1 relationship.
+2 3 Some states require that particular types of practitioners be supervised when delivering 6.
+4 specific forms of health care.
+If the state requires that a practitioner be supervised by an 5 individual holding a license or certification within this state, Section (5)(b) permits the 6 supervisor to meet this requirement for licensure through registration under Section 6.
+7 8 Some states have enacted corporate practice of medicine laws that require that entities 7.
+9 providing health care within the state be controlled by individuals holding licenses within the 10 state and/or have medical directors who are licensed within the state.
+Just as registration under section 6 would permit out-of-state practitioners to provide health care via telehealth, but not in-11 person health care within the state, section 5(c) permits registration under section 6 to meet any 12 13 licensure requirements applicable to those holding the specified roles within the entity, but only 14 if the health care the entity delivers within the state consists only of telehealth services.
+15 16 Section 6.
+Board Registration of Out-of-State Practitioner 17 (a) A board established under [cite to relevant state statutes] shall register, for the purpose 18 of providing telehealth services in this state, an out-of-state practitioner not licensed, certified, or 19 otherwise authorized to provide health care in this state, if the practitioner: 20 (1) submits a completed application in the form prescribed by the registering 21 board: 22 (2) holds an active, unrestricted license or certification in another state that is 23 substantially similar to a license or certification issued by the board to provide health care; 24 (3) is not subject to a pending disciplinary investigation or action by a board; 25 (4) has not been the subject of disciplinary action by a board during the [five]-26 year period immediately before submitting the application, other than an action relating to a fee 27 payment or continuing education requirement addressed to the satisfaction of the board that took 28 the disciplinary action; 29 (5) never has been subject to a disciplinary investigation or action that the 30 registering board determines would be a basis for denying a license or certification in this state; 31 (6) consents to personal jurisdiction in this state;

-(c) A registering board may establish a registration fee that reflects the expected cost of registration under this section as well as undertaking investigation, disciplinary action, and other activity with respect to registered practitioners.

-(d) A registering board shall make available to the public information about registered practitioners in the same manner it makes available to the public information about licensed or certified practitioners authorized to provide comparable health care in this state.

-Legislative Note: In subsection (a), a state should specify the boards that will be required to register out-of-state practitioners under this section.
-In subsection (a)(7), a state should adopt the bracketed provision if it has law governing the appointment of an agent for service of process.

-Comment